 - Experiential and hands-on learning experiences from freshman through senior years that translate knowledge to know-how, culminating in a capstone design project that brings it all together.

-A wide variety of co-curricular clubs and activities for students, include Rocketry Team, Design-Build-Fly, Baja Team, Mechantronic Football, and eNABLE, that provide opportunities to put knowledge to practice in fun, team-oriented environments.
+We also have a wide variety of co-curricular clubs and activities for students, including Rocketry Team, Design-Build-Fly, Baja Team, Mechantronic Football, IrishSAT, and eNABLE, which provide opportunities to put knowledge to practice in fun, team-oriented environments.

-- Many research opportunities in one of our research pillars of bioengineering, computational engineering, fluid mechanics, materials and thermal sciences and manufacturing, and robotics and control
+- Many research opportunities in one of our research pillars of bioengineering; computational engineering; fluid mechanics; materials, energy, and manufacturing; and robotics and control

 - Individual mentorship guiding each student’s development as an independent scholar, with a student-to-faculty ratio less than 5